 - Join our FB page.
 NACADA membership is not required.
 Just like the listserv, this is a place to network, contribute ideas, and seek input from others.

-- Join our commission as a member.
+- Join our community as a member.
 For NACADA members, you can login to " My Profile" from the NACADA homepage and select us as one of your commissions.
-This will ensure you receive emails that invite you to participate in official activities of the commission.
+This will ensure you receive emails that invite you to participate in official activities of the community.

 YES!
-Members can review conference proposals, contribute to our commission resources webpage, participate in listserv and Facebook exchanges, and contribute to other current goals of the commission.
+Members can review conference proposals, contribute to our community resources webpage, participate in listserv and Facebook exchanges, and contribute to other current goals of the community.
 Please contact the commission chair for more information.

 Like us on Facebook